Thomas Edmund Molloy

 Thomas Edmund Molloy (September 4, 1885 - November 26, 1956) was an American prelate of the Catholic Church.
-He served as bishop of Brooklyn in New York from 1921 until his death in 1956.
+He served as an bishop of Brooklyn in New York from 1921 until his death in 1956.
+He previously served as an auxiliary bishop of the diocese from 1920 to 1921.
+He was given the title of personal archbishop in 1951.

 Biography

 Early life

 Thomas Molloy was born on September 4, 1885, in Nashua, New Hampshire, the fourth of the eight children of John and Ellen Molloy.
 He attended Saint Anselm College in Goffstown, New Hampshire, before entering St. Francis College in Brooklyn, New York and graduating in 1904.
 He then decided to study for the priesthood and enrolled at St. John's Seminary in Brooklyn.
 He was later sent to study in Rome at the Pontifical North American College and the Pontifical Urban University.